Cheaha State Park

 Cheaha State Park is completely surrounded by Talladega National Forest with Cheaha Wilderness directly against the southeastern boundary of the park.
 There are hundreds of miles of hiking trails in the area, including the Pinhoti National Recreation Trail: a long distance trail through the Appalachian Mountains that eventually hooks up with the Appalachian National Scenic Trail in northwestern Georgia.
 Nearby are the waterfalls known as Devil's Den, Cheaha Falls and High Falls.
 Something to be aware of: certain recreation areas in Talladega National Forest charge day use fees that are separate from the fees charged at Cheaha State Park.
 Cheaha State Park also offers the Mount Cheaha Express Bike Trail, home of an annual Mountain Bike Championship Race.

-The Cheaha Chalets are available to rent on a per-night and per-weekend basis for prices ranging from $91 per night to $140 per night (not including any taxes), depending on the day of the week and the time of the year (October to December being the most expensive - and all prices are always subject to change).
+The Cheaha Chalets are available to rent on a per-night and per-weekend basis for prices ranging from $91 per night to $140 per night (not including taxes), depending on the day of the week and the time of the year (October to December being the most expensive - and all fees quoted are always subject to change).

 Cheaha State Park offers 73 campsites with water, electric and sewer hookups, picnic tables, cooking grills and restrooms with showers.
 43 full-hookup sites are located atop Cheaha Mountain, the other 30 full hook-up sites are located near Cheaha Lake.
 There are also 11 semi-primitive campsites available (cooking grills, picnic tables, tent pads, community water and nearby restrooms) along the road to the observation tower atop Cheaha Mountain.